BrainEnergyLab/Inflammation-Index/Using the Microglia Morphology Analysis ImageJ Plugin.md

 - [SNT](https://github.com/morphonets/SNT) (including extra SciView functionality)
 - [Jython](https://imagej.nih.gov/ij/plugins/jython/) (download the .jar file and place it in a '/jars' folder in your Fiji plugins folder if it isn't already present)

+For the dependencies that are not managed through update sites in Fiji, their .jar files can be found [here](https://drive.google.com/drive/folders/1APUNbaJcyXxN1rXeDPuGG9OIda-p9-j_?usp=sharing).
+Please note, though these may not be the latest versions available on the respective plugin websites, they have been tested with our ImageJ plugin.

 To install the Microglia Morphology Analysis plugin, download the [.jar](https://github.com/BrainEnergyLab/Inflammation-Index/blob/master/Microglia%20Morphology%20Analysis%20Plugin%20-%20ImageJ/) file from this GitHub repo  and drop it into your Fiji plugins folder.
 In addition, download the [Microglia_Morphology_Analysis_Plugin_Sholl_Analysis_Script.py](https://github.com/BrainEnergyLab/Inflammation-Index/blob/master/Microglia%20Morphology%20Analysis%20Plugin%20-%20ImageJ/Microglia_Morphology_Analysis_Plugin_Sholl_Analysis_Script.py) script and drop it into the 'Scripts' folder in your Fiji plugins folder.
 <br/>
 > Some users have reported that the .py file needs to be dropped in the plugins folder, rather than the 'Scripts' child folder.